aws-samples/amazon-aurora-labs-for-mysql/docs/global/deploy/index.md

 This lab contains the following tasks:

-1. Create a lab environment in a different region
-2. Create an Aurora global cluster
+1. Create an Aurora global cluster

 This lab requires the following prerequisites:

 * [Get Started](/prereqs/environment/) (choose the **Deploy Global DB** option)
 * [Create a New DB Cluster](/provisioned/create/) (conditional, only if you plan to create a cluster manually)

-## 1. Create a lab environment in a different region

 !!! warning "Using Multiple Regions"
     Due to the **multi-region** nature of a Global Database, you will often be switching between two regions to accomplish the tasks in this lab. **Please be mindful** that you are performing the actions in the proper region, as some of the resources created are very similar between the two regions.